inlbk/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The test and training data sets were then combined (by row) and the resulting merged data set was checked for duplicates.
 No duplicate rows were detected.

 Subsequently, ALL columns with column names that contain the words “mean” or “std” (for standard deviation) or that were named "Subject", "Activity", or "DataType”, were selected, forming a smaller data set with 10,299 observations and 89 columns.
 Although there is some ambiguity as to whether variables with names like “angle(X,gravityMean)” should be considered a mean, the decision was made to retain these variables.
 The factor columns (Subject, Activity, DataType) were moved to the left side of the data set and the rows were sorted by subject, activity, and datatype.
-The data was checked for duplicate columns; no duplicates were detected.
+The data was then checked for duplicate columns; no duplicates were detected.

 Next, column names were expanded to eliminate the abbreviations below.
 The decision was made to keep all parts of the original variable names so as not to lose information.
 Because this makes the names quite long and because the inclusion of additional spaces might interfere with future processing of the data using non-R software, the decision was made to not insert spaces into the variable names.
 However, the string “()” in some variable names was removed because it can interfere with R processing.